francescocellamare/os161-c1/README.md

 #### Page Replacement
 - We used a swap file of size 9MB (can be modified)
 - The swaping policy is also `Round-Robin`
+#### Read-Only Text segment
+- The process will be ended at any attempt to modify its text section

 # Implementation
 Our main files used to manage the virtual memory are: